 Frank E. Anderson

 My primary research interests are invertebrate phylogeny and phylogeography.
 I am primarily interested in the extremes of the molluscan and annelidan radiations.
 While most mollusks are rather sedentary aquatic animals, some (cephalopods) are active, swimming predators with an array of spectacular traits, while others (pulmonate gastropods) have successfully invaded land.
 Similarly, most annelids are marine, but clitellate annelids (e.g., earthworms and leeches) are abundant in freshwater and terrestrial habitats.
 How did these taxa radiate into these challenging habitats and develop their unusual traits?
-Ongoing research projects in my lab include 1) clitellate phylogenomics and molecular evolution, 2) decapodiform cephalopod (e.g., squids and cuttlefish) phylogenetics/phylogenomics and 3) biodiversity, ecology and phylogeny of eastern North American land snails and earthworms through the SUPERB scholarship program.
+Ongoing research projects in my lab include 1) cephalopod phylogenetics/phylogenomics, 2) clitellate phylogenomics and molecular evolution and 3) biodiversity, ecology and phylogeny of eastern North American land snails and earthworms through the SUPERB scholarship program.
+I also currently serve as an editor for the Bulletin of the Society of Systematic Biologists.

 B.S., Biology, University of Michigan; Ph.D., University of California, Santa Cruz; Postdoctoral, Laboratory of Molecular Systematics and Department of Invertebrate Zoology, National Museum of Natural History, Smithsonian Institution